 Could Blossom from the Goddess Knight Daydream storybe related to Quaintana?

 The two Scourges who poisoned Kiel acted on the behalf of Ni'bai and Umpus.They're the only members of Sene'kha’s group who still want to summon the demon god.
 But as long as Kiel's in charge things are a bit more difficulty, since she's strictly against it.
 That’s probably a good motive why they want her dead.
-To cover their tracks they hired the two Scourges from Nyo’ka’s group who didn’t like Kiel, anyway.
+To cover their tracks they hired the two Scourges from Nyo’ka’s group who didnt like Kiel, anyway.
 It was a win-win situation: Either Kiel would die or she would blame Nyo’ka, another high-ranking Vloz in opposition to Sene’kha’s plan, and kill her.
-Sure Nyo'ka makes herself suspicious after she killed one of the two Scourges and covered to other, who rat out her partner in crime.
+Sure Nyo'ka makes herself suspicious after she killed one of the two Scourges and covered for the other, who rat out her partner in crime.
 But she didn't do it because she was involved in the assassination.
-It's because she can't afford to lose too much members of her group.
+It's because she can't afford to lose too many members of her group.
 After all there is a tough competition among the summoners and she needs every follower she can gather.

 Diva'ratrika had Sarv'swati with a male from the Val'Sullisin'rune clanThis would explain why Sarv'swati and her descendants have bluish-purple hair.
 Diva'ratrika's hair colour is purple and Ash'waren's descendants usually have some kind of blue tints to their hair.
 Maybe part of the peace treaty with the Sharens involved Diva'ratrika having her next child with a Val'Sullisin'rune.
 We saw in the flashbacks that Snadhya'rune was already an adult during the early war between the Sharen and the Sullisin'rune and as there were no other appearances of Diva'ratrika's other chidren, readers can infer that Snadhya'rune was then Diva'ratrika's only heir.
 Also, remember the Daydream story about the Sarghress/Sullisin'rune alliance?
 Re-read what the terms Ash'waren dictated to Quain'taina were and now think back to why Ash'waren may have agreed to the terms set out by Diva'ratrika after the Sharen/Sullisin'rune War and what additional benefits (if any) she may have gained.